chenchenhuang/DeepONet_physics_inferring/README.md

 where $\alpha_1\ll 1$, and $\alpha_2 \gg \alpha_1$.

 Assume we have some measurements of this system, and we want to use these measurements to recover the whole field and find the associated parameters set.
-The schematic diagram is in Fig.\ref{fig:sample}; assume we only have spatially sparse distributed sensors along these four lines where the arrows are pointing at.
+The schematic diagram is in Fig 1; assume we only have spatially sparse distributed sensors along these four lines where the arrows are pointing at.
 Thus, we can measure the field at these four specific locations along the whole time.

 The goal is using those measurements and above Allen-Cahn equation with IC\&BCs to recover the field $u$ and parameters $\alpha_1$, $\alpha_2$.